qutip/qutip/doc/installation.rst

 If you have not done so already, install the Apple XCode developer tools from the Apple App Store.

-On the Mac, it is recommended that you install the required libraries via *[http://www.macports.org/ MacPorts]*.
+On the Mac, it is recommended that you install the required libraries via `MacPorts <http://www.macports.org/ MacPorts>`_.
 After installing with MacPorts, you may need to change your matplotlib backend

 >>> sudo open -a TextEdit /opt/local/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/site-packages/matplotlib/mpl-data/matplotlibrc

-on line #31 to read
+on line #31 to read:

 >>> backend      : MacOSX

-One can also use the *[http://www.enthought.com/products/epd.php Enthought Python Distribution]* version 7.1 or higher to satisfy the QuTiP dependencies.
+One can also use the `Enthought Python Distribution <http://www.enthought.com/products/epd.php>`_ version 7.1 or higher to satisfy the QuTiP dependencies.

 A further possibility is to use the *[http://stronginference.com/scipy-superpack/ Scipy Superpack installer script]*.
 In order to have GUI elements using this method, you need to further install the Qt4 and PySide packages at: